7 Net Promoter Score (NPS) Statistics For eCommerce Stores

 These high-performing stores prioritize customer satisfaction by implementing seamless shopping experiences, responsive support, and personalized interactions.
 They recognize that happy customers become brand advocates.

-The industry benchmark values vary across retail sectors, but elite ecommerce operations maintain scores in this upper range through continuous improvement cycles.
+Industry benchmark values vary across retail sectors, but elite ecommerce operations maintain scores in this upper range through continuous improvement cycles.

 NPS Metrics for eCommerce